Eleonora Tennant: Right-wing politics

 Tennant maintained contact with many far-right activists during World War II, and met regularly with Jeffrey Hamm, during which they discussed their support for anti-Semitism.
 Near the end of the war, Tennant came to lead two groups, the "Never Again Association" and the "Face the Facts Association", both extreme nationalist groups.
 Though neither attracted a significant membership, she used them to promote various views, mostly notably her opposition to bread rationing.
 She stood in Putney at the 1945 United Kingdom general election as an independent Conservative.
 Opposing an official Conservative and three other candidates, she took only 144 votes and came bottom of the poll.

 By this point Tennant had become outspoken in her anti-Semitism, stating that she was prepared to "go all out against the Jew".
 To this end she sought to work with Sylvia Gosse and Margaret Crabtree, two residents of Belsize Park who in October 1945 organised an "anti-alien" petition against plans to house Jewish refugees in the Metropolitan Borough of Hampstead.
 The petition gained some press support and had the backing of Conservative MPs Charles Challen and Waldron Smithers as well as Ernest Benn and the Society for Individual Freedom.
 Tennant attempted to link Hamm in with this burgeoning movement and the pair held a meeting in Belsize Park on 21 November 1945 in an attempt to link Hamm with them.
 Before the meeting Hamm removed a portrait of Oswald Mosley for fear of scaring off the Conservative-linked Tennant although in the end he was impressed by the strength of her commitment to anti-Semitism.
 The initiative was largely unsuccessful however as Hamm's methods of provocative street politics and the heckling of leftist meetings were far removed from the high society circles in which the likes of Gosse and Crabtree moved.

 Later years

 In 1948 Tennant's husband brought a divorce petition on the grounds of desertion.
 She contested the petition on the grounds that she "objected to living with [him] because of his Nazi sympathies".
 He remarried in 1950.
 In 1952 she moved to Winkleigh, Tasmania, where she ran a farm.
 She sold this on after a few years and bought a series of farms in this manner, the last being one she newly established on the Diddleum Plains.
 She again became politically active, and stood as a Democratic Labor Party candidate for the Senate in the 1961 Australian federal election, but took only 476 votes.
-She began suffering from heart problems, and returned to live with family in England, dying in Kettering in 1963.
+She began developing heart problems, and returned to live with family in England, dying in Kettering in 1963.